rcardin/http4s-tutorial/README.md

 Once we have a `Resource` to handle, we can `use` its content.
 In this example, we say that whatever the resource is, we want to produce an effect that never terminates.
 In this way, the server can accept new requests over and over.
-Finally, the last statement remap the result of the `IO` into the given value, `ExitCode.Success`.
+Finally, the last statement maps the result of the `IO` into the given value, `ExitCode.Success`.